-We have to now consider the case when $x = v_j$ and $y = z_i$.
-If at least one of the segments $S_{u,v}$ and $S_{w,z}$ is of length more than $5$, then this segment has no inner edges with not yet determined labels and we can uniquely determine the fastest path from $v_j$ to $z_i$, using similar arguing as in case~(\ref{FPT:equality-fromUtoX-onesplit}) from above, when we were determining the fastest path from $x \in V(G')$ to $u \in U$.
-If at least one of them is of length $3$ or less, we can again uniquely determine the fastest path from $v_j$ to $z_i$, using the same approach, and the knowledge of fastest paths to (or from) all vertices of the segment of length $3$ (as we guessed them in guess~G-\ref{FPT-guessFTPamongv2z2}).
-If both segments are of the length $4$, then we know how all vertices reach each other, as we guessed the fastest paths in guesses G-\ref{FPT-guessFTPamongv2z2} and G-\ref{FPT:guess-splitFromAnotherSegmentAndPaths}. \end{enumerate} Once the fastest paths are uniquely determined we introduce the equality constraints for them and iterate through all other paths, that produce inequalities.
-To find all non-fastest temporal paths we have to consider all possible paths $u \leadsto w$ among vertices of interest, that are the endpoints of observed segments, once the segment is reached there is a unique path how to traverse it.
-Therefore we introduce $O(k^k)$ inequality constraints for each pair of vertices $x,y$.
+In case when $x = v_j$ and $y = z_i$ and the segments are of length at least $4$, we can uniquely determine the fastest path from~$v_j$ to $z_i$, using similar arguing as in case~(\ref{FPT:equality-fromUtoX-onesplit}) from above, when we were determining the fastest path from $x \in V(G')$ to $u \in U$.
+If at least one of the segments is of length $3$ or less, we can again uniquely determine the fastest path from~$v_j$ to~$z_i$, using the same approach, and the knowledge of fastest paths to (or from) all vertices of the segment of length~$3$ (as we guessed them in guess~\textsf{\textbf{G-\ref{FPT-guessFTPamongv2z2}}}). \end{enumerate} Once the fastest path is determined we introduce the equality constraint for it and iterate through all other paths, for which we introduce inequality constraints.
+To enumerate all these non-fastest temporal paths, we just consider all possible paths $u \leadsto w$, where $u$ and $w$ are the vertices of interest that are the endpoints of segments to which $x$ and $y$ belong; once the correct segment is reached, there is a unique path to the desired vertex $x$ (resp.~$y$).
+Therefore we introduce $k^{O(k)}$ inequality constraints for each pair of vertices $x,y$.